Mapping E-commerce Workloads to Range Partition Keys

 CREATE TABLE orders_default PARTITION OF orders DEFAULT;

-Failure Mode Note: Omitting the default partition during high-traffic periods will cause immediate INSERT failures when timestamps drift or system clocks skew.
+INSERTfailures when timestamps drift due to clock skew, NTP corrections, or application bugs.
 Route default partition traffic to a reconciliation queue for background re-routing.

 -- Query enforcing strict range predicates for partition elimination